menu icon

 • Noodles - Traditionally, this dish is often paired with Hakka noodles.
 However, feel free to pair it with your favorite noodle dish like bami goreng, mee siam, or chow mei fun.

 • Indian flatbread - Works well as a vessel to soak up the delicious gravy!
-Naan, chapati, and paratha are all great options.
+Naan, vegan chapati, and plain paratha are all great options.

 • Other mains - You could also choose to go all out and cook up an Indian-inspired feast!
 Pair it with sweet potato chickpea curry, yellow lentil dal, or soya chunks masala.